Before we start talking about Daphne du Maurier’s books, I wonder if we might start with a simple question: who was Daphne du Maurier?

 Often, sex and love in du Maurier are quite dark.
 Sex is often about power, which you certainly see in The Birds collection with the lady in ‘The Little Photographer,’ the Marquise, who has an affair because she’s a bit bored, and enjoys being in control and in power over the photographer with the clubfoot who is clearly completely besotted with her.
 When she’s had enough of him, she pushes him off a cliff in the most cold, calculating way.
 But the twist in the tale shows that the Marquise may get her comeuppance after all.
 Du Maurier’s short stories are masterful in their unexpected endings.

-How do newly sinister themes in du Maurier’s work come out in The Birds—or have they been there all along in her work, hidden under the surface?
+How do newly sinister themes in Daphne du Maurier’s books come out in The Birds—or have they been there all along in her work, hidden under the surface?

 What does it say, then, that the female protagonist of Rebecca remains unnamed?